kennycoder/waku-ctl/README.md

 ---

-_This project is dedicated to my dad, Alexander Danylchyk who taught me a lot and inspired me to pursure engineering as a carrer.
+_This project is dedicated to my dad, Alexander Danylchyk who taught me a lot and inspired me to pursue an engineering carrer.
 You are dearly missed._